Art Supplies for Photorealism Painting

 Acrylics dry out very quickly.
 To prevent them from drying out on your palette, always keep a small spray bottle/mister on hand.
 I always give my palette a healthy squirt of mist every few minutes to keep them from hardening.
 This is essential when you have mixed that mysteriously perfect combination of colors to get that one certain hue.
 Keep it alive by keeping it wet!

 You can usually get cheap spray bottles at the dollar store, but these are usually intended for spraying water on plants or filling with cleaning products.
-The little spray bottle that I use is actually called an Atomizer Bottle.
+The little spray bottle that I use is actually called an Atomizer Bottle (this links to Blick Art Materials, and if you make a purchase we get a small commission that helps support this site).

 I keep this little bottle filled with water, and spray my palette every so often to keep the acrylic paints moist.
 This bottle is awesome - it creates a fine mist that makes a nice even spray over the palette.
 This is much better than the cheap spray bottles you can get at the Dollar Store, which are better for squirting rather than spraying!
 These atomizer bottles are inexpensive, so I consider them a must-have for acrylic painters.